 Medical and Pharmacy Editor:

-SIDE EFFECTS: Approximately 15% of persons taking sildenafil experience side effects.
+SIDE EFFECTS: Approximately 15% of persons taking Viagra experience side effects.
 The most common side effects are:

-Other important side effects include rare cases of sudden loss of hearing have been reported with phosphodiesterase inhibitors such as sildenafil, sometimes with ringing in the ears and dizziness.
+Sudden hearing loss has been reported with phosphodiesterase inhibitors such as sildenafil, sometimes with ringing in the ears and dizziness.
 If changes in hearing occur, patients should discontinue their sildenafil and seek immediate medical attention.

-PREPARATIONS: Viagra is a blue, film-coated, rounded, diamond-shaped tablet that comes in 25, 50, and 100 mg tablets for treating impotence.
-Revatio comes in a 20 mg tablet and is used for treating pulmonary arterial hypertension.
+PREPARATIONS: Sildenafil (Viagra) is a blue, film-coated, rounded, diamond-shaped tablet that comes in 25, 50, and 100 mg tablets for treating impotence.

 Report Problems to the Food and Drug Administration